johnfedoruk/bangular/aio/content/guide/quickstart.md

 <h2 id='first-component'>
-  Step 4: Edit your first Angular component
+  Step 4: Edit your first Bangular component
 </h2>

-The CLI created the first Angular component for you.
+The CLI created the first Bangular component for you.
 This is the _root component_ and it is named `app-root`.
 You can find it in `./src/app/app.component.ts`.

-Open the component file and change the `title` property from _Welcome to app!!_ to _Welcome to My First Angular App!!_:
+Open the component file and change the `title` property from _Welcome to app!!_ to _Welcome to My First Bangular App!!_:

 <code-example path="cli-quickstart/src/app/app.component.ts" region="title" title="src/app/app.component.ts" linenums="false"></code-example>